 Need more advice tailored to your specific situation?

 Renting in Portugal for your D7 visa application

-If you’re moving to Portugal on the D7 passive income visa, it’s becoming increasingly common for embassies to require proof of having a 12 month rental contract before issuing you with the visa.
+If you’re moving to Portugal on the D7 passive income visa, it’s becoming increasingly common for embassies to require proof of a 12 month rental contract before issuing the visa.